Dr. Bill Pine

 University of Florida

 My research focuses on processes that structure aquatic ecosystems often with an emphasis on fish communities.
 I work to address aquatic resource management problems with informed decisions derived from field studies, computer simulations, and experimental manipulations.
 I see "problem" issues in natural resource management (e.g., introduced species, overexploitation, habitat alteration) as opportunities for research into ecosystem function.
 This insight can then be used to evaluate management scenarios as part of informed decision making.
 Much of my recent work is on fish populations in the Apalachicola, Chassahowitzka, and Homosassa rivers in Florida in cooperation with the Florida Fish and Wildlife Conservation Commission.
-I've also worked for about nine years in the Grand Canyon reach of the Colorado River as part of the Glen Canyon Dam Adaptive Management Program helping to assess fish population responses to different management actions such as flow experiments or non-native fish removal programs.
-I'm also involved in ongoing research assessing oyster reef populations in the Big Bend region of Florida.
+I have also worked for about 10 years in the Grand Canyon reach of the Colorado River as part of the Glen Canyon Dam Adaptive Management Program helping to assess fish population responses to different management actions such as flow experiments or non-native fish removal programs.
+I'm also involved in ongoing research assessing oyster reef populations in the Big Bend region of Florida and am involved in a variety of issues related to Apalachicola river and bay resources in Florida.
+I've also been involved in work in other river systems including the Amazon, Sacramento, and Gila river basins mostly related to management issues related to fishery resources and water policy decisions.
+I spend a lot of time thinking about the different management and regulatory issues and perspectives of river resources in the "wet" eastern vs. the "dry" western US.
+The only conclusions I've come to from this thinking so far are that everyone should read Cadillac Desert, the east is probably not as water secure as widely thought, we don't know nearly as much about river ecosystems in the east as we think that we do, and eastern water "solutions" are probably going to be way more complicated and difficult than western water issues (which is highly counterintuitive given that the east has more water I know).
+I continue to think about these issues a lot and hope to work on some sort of paper or book to compile my thoughts and observations while on sabbatical at some point.
 A copy of my CV is available via this link.

 Ph.D.
 Zoology North Carolina State University